Magoosh: History

 Magoosh was founded in 2009 by Hansoo Lee, Bhavin Parikh, Pejman Pour-Moezzi and Vikram Shenoy while they were students at the Haas School of Business at UC Berkeley.
+The name is a play on the Old Persian word magush, which refers to a wise person.

 In June 2009, Magoosh released its first product—GMAT math practice questions with video explanations.
-They got their first paying customers a couple months later in August.
+They received their first paying customers a couple months later in August.

-Over the next two years, as Magoosh's customer base began to expand, the GMAT product and the Magoosh team continued to grow.
-Pejman stepped away from the business in 2010, to pursue other opportunities but remained on the board.
-Hansoo and Bhavin hired two full-time employees and, with them on board, developed a new prep program for the GRE.
+The company grew over the following two years.
+Pejman stepped away from the business in 2010 to pursue other opportunities, but remained on the board.
+Hansoo and Bhavin hired two full-time employees and developed a prep program for the GRE.
 In August 2011, Magoosh launched their 'New GRE' product for the revised GRE and later renamed it 'Magoosh GRE' once the reformatted GRE became standard.

 In December 2011, Magoosh gave away 800 free SAT accounts to high school students through partnerships with Bay Area non-profit organizations.
-It was also around this time that Bhavin's co-founder Hansoo Lee was diagnosed with a rare case of non-smokers' lung cancer and had to remove himself from daily operations.
+It was also around this time that Bhavin's co-founder Hansoo Lee was diagnosed with lung cancer and had to remove himself from daily operations.

-In March 2013, shortly after Magoosh hit profitability, Hansoo Lee died of cancer at the age of 35.
+Hansoo Lee died of cancer in March 2013 at the age of 35.
 Bhavin Parikh and former co-founder Pejman Pour-Moezzi, along with Lee's fiancée Wendy Lim, founded The Hansoo Lee Fellowship for Entrepreneurs, which is used each year to support Haas MBA students wishing to pursue their entrepreneurial ventures full-time.

-After Hansoo's passing, Bhavin became the CEO and the only remaining co-founder of Magoosh.
+After Hansoo Lee's death, Bhavin Parikh became the CEO and the only remaining co-founder of Magoosh.
 The company continued to grow, launching full preparation products for the TOEFL and SAT from late 2013 to 2014.
 In 2015, it launched full prep programs for the ACT, LSAT and Praxis exams.
 And in 2016, the company launched a full MCAT product.
-To date, Magoosh has about 30 in-office employees at its offices in downtown Berkeley and more than 1.5 million students have used Magoosh's web and mobile apps to prepare for standardized exams.
-The company has been ranked by Inc. magazine as one of the fastest-growing companies in the U.S. and by Entrepreneur magazine as one of the best entrepreneurial companies in America.